Linsmar7/feedback-widget-nlw/README.md

     <a href="#hammer-run-this-project">Installation</a>
 </p>

-### Feedback Widget is a component fixed in the right bottom corner of the website, used to send feedback via email.
+### Feedback Widget is a component fixed in the right bottom corner of the website, used to send feedback (a comment with or without a printscreen) via email.

 ## 👀 Preview